Health and Safety Hazards in the Catering and Hospitality Industry – Hospitality Inductions

 Dicing, peeling and mincing are some of the procedures that take place in most hospitality establishments.
 The use of knives along with other equipment such as grinders, mixers, slicer, and blenders predispose the staff to cuts and lacerations.
 Broken glass and dishes are also a cause of concern.

 One of the ways through which a hospitality business can minimise the chances of cuts and lacerations is by training employees on best practices and procedures when handling cutting tools.
 This could include the need to wear cut resistant gloves.
 Although it sounds counter-intuitive, keeping cutting equipment sharp improves their performance and accuracy.
-Employees also need to be sensitised on the need to use the right cutting tool for the right task.
+Your hospitality inductions should also emphasise the need to use the right cutting tool for the right task.

 Sprains and strains